MV Sirena Seaways

-Sirena Seaways (previously named Baie de Seine, Dana Sirena and MS Golfo Dei Delfini) is a RoPax ferry that as of April 2020 operates for DFDS Seaways, between Klaipeda and Karlshamn.
-The vessel previously operated for DFDS Seaways between Paldiski and Kapellskär, as well as between Esbjerg and Harwich.
+Sirena Seaways (previously named Baie de Seine, Dana Sirena and MS Golfo Dei Delfini) is a RoPax ferry that as of April 2025 operates for DFDS Seaways, operates again between Kapellskär and Paldiski.
+The vessel previously operated for DFDS Seaways between Klaipėda and Karlshamn, as well as between Paldiski and Kapellskär, and before that between Esbjerg and Harwich.
 Between 2015 and 2020, the vessel operated as Baie de Seine for Brittany Ferries on a variety of different routes between Portsmouth, France, and Spain.